ZeenatLawal/rock-paper-scissors/README.md

 My First try using JavaScript to create a rock-paper-scissors game, spent a lot of time going back through the JavaScript fundamentals before i could complete it.
 Glad it came out well in the end.
-Made a mistake on the computerPlay function and corrected it.
+I made a mistake on the computerPlay function and corrected it.